Step-by-Step Guide for Applications to the Capital Stream of the Rural Transit Solutions Fund

 If this application is approved, the applicant will award and manage all contracts paid with RTSF funds in a way that is transparent, competitive, consistent with value-for-money principles, or in a manner otherwise acceptable to Canada.*

 Please select the box.
-Contracts that are not respecting this condition could be deemed ineligible under the Fund.
+Contracts that do not respect this condition could be deemed ineligible under the Fund.

 Does your organization have the capacity to maintain the operation of the asset(s) for a period of 5 years?*